Long term care topics to cover and questions to ask

 - Care options - Where would you like to receive care?
 At home, in a facility?
 Who would provide care?
 How are you planning on paying for care?

 - Cost of long term care - Are you aware of the cost of long term care in your area?
-The national median annual cost for home care is over $45,000 and over $91,000 for a private room in a nursing home.1 These increasing costs can impact your retirement savings if not planned for in advance.
+The national median annual cost for health care is over $49,192 and over $97,455 for a private room in a nursing home.1 These increasing costs can impact your retirement savings if not planned for in advance.